Dan J. Harkey

 By: Louise Jefferson

-UCC-1 lien and judgment searches are available in the names of all partners and the partnership on the Secretary of State's website.
+UCC-1 lien and judgment searches are available on the names of all partners and the Partnership's', as well as on the Secretary of State’s website.

 https://www.sos.ca.gov/administration/news-releases-and-advisories/2020-news-releases-and-advisories/ap20070-secretary-states-office-launches-new-uniform-commercial-code-web-portal